Dirham to Philippine Peso Forecast 2026-2030: Prediction & Analysis - XS

 Trade Flows

-The Philippines has suffered a widening trade deficit in recent years, reaching more than $4 billion per month.
+The Philippines has suffered a widening trade deficit in recent years that can reach more than $4 billion per month.
 The country has failed to maintain a positive trade balance for successive periods, and the trade balance has deepened further into negative territory.
-The worsening trade deficit could limit bearish assumptions in AED/PHP forecasts.
+The worsening trade deficit could limit the bearish assumptions for AED PHP forecasts.

 Source: Philippine Statistics Authority